 Batching for Analytics.js 2.0: With the updated Analytics.js 2.0 library, you can now send events (via the Tracking API) in a batched fashion.
 Batching events improves app performance by significantly reducing the number of requests, requires fewer API calls by delivering multiple events per call, and creates less noise when errors occur with batched retries.

 Destination Actions: With Destination Actions, you have more control over how data is mapped to a specific destination.
 You can orchestrate custom actions and tailor predefined actions within the Twilio Segment UI to trigger specific behavior in destinations, such adding a user to an audience, creating or updating a user profile, or initiating a broadcast campaign.
-This is currently in public beta.

 Multi-Instance Destinations: Multi-Instance Destinations gives you the ability to move faster by customizing destinations to support multiple teams and use cases.
 It unlocks the ability to route the same data to multiple instances of a destination.
 This is especially useful if you need to support multiple teams or need to migrate from one instance of a destination to another without losing any data.